-5.1 Hydro and MHD Methods
+6.1 Hydro and MHD Methods

 There are four available methods in Enzo for calculating the evolution of the gas with and without magnetic fields.
+At present, Enzo's fluid methods only support gamma-law equations of state with constant adiabatic indices.
 Below is a brief description of each method, including the parameters associated with each one and a link to further reading.
 For relevant parameters please also see Hydrodynamics Parameters.